-- 123. Plaintiffs incorporate and reallege the allegations contained in paragraphs 1 through 117 of this Amended Complaint as set forth fully herein. - 124.
-Requiring African-style hair braiders to attend cosmetology or barbering school, or undergo extensive cosmetology or barbering training in order to obtain a cosmetology or barbering license, while neglecting instruction or training on the natural hair care needs of persons with textured hair, is not rationally related to public health or safety.
-By not providing an equal opportunity for individuals trained in the practice of African-style hair braiding to lawfully offer their services to meet public demand, Defendants, their agents, and employees, acting under color of state law, violate Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment of the United States Constitution and 42 U.S.C. § 1983. - 125.
+- 98. Plaintiffs incorporate and reallege the allegations contained in paragraphs 1 through 92 of this Complaint as set forth fully herein. - 99.
+Requiring African-style hair braiders to attend cosmetology school or undergo extensive cosmetology training in order to obtain a cosmetology license, while neglecting instruction or training on the natural hair care needs of persons with textured hair, is not rationally related to public health or safety.
+By not providing an equal opportunity for individuals trained in the practice of African-style hair braiding to lawfully offer their services to meet public demand, Defendants, their agents, and employees, acting under color of state law, violate Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment of the United States Constitution and 42 U.S.C. § 1983. - 100.
 The right to equal protection protects not just similarly situated people from being treated differently, but also differently situated people from being treated similarly.
-African-style hair braiders do not provide cosmetology or barbering services and do not hold themselves out as cosmetologists; thus, under the right to equal protection, Plaintiffs cannot be subject to the same regulations and licensing requirements as cosmetologists or barbers.
+African-style hair braiders do not provide cosmetology services and do not hold themselves out as cosmetologists; thus, under the right to equal protection, Plaintiffs cannot be subject to the same regulations and licensing requirements as cosmetologists.

-- 126. Furthermore, the requirement that African-style hair braiders become licensed cosmetologists or barbers only if they are compensated for their services is not rationally related to any legitimate government interest. - 127.
-As a direct and proximate result of Defendants' application of Missouri's cosmetology and barbering laws and regulations against African-style hair braiders, including Plaintiffs, African-style hair braiders have no other adequate legal, administrative, or other remedy by which to prevent or minimize the continuing irreparable harm to their constitutional rights.
+- 101. Furthermore, the requirement that African-style hair braiders become licensed cosmetologists only if they are compensated for their services is not rationally related to any legitimate government interest. - 102.
+As a direct and proximate result of Defendants' application of Missouri's cosmetology laws and regulations against African-style hair braiders, including Plaintiffs, African-style hair braiders have no other adequate legal, administrative, or other remedy by which to prevent or minimize the continuing irreparable harm to their constitutional rights.
 Unless Defendants are enjoined from committing the above-described constitutional violations of the Equal Protection Clause of the Fourteenth Amendment, African-style hair braiders, including Plaintiffs, will continue to suffer great and irreparable harm.